benedictbihl/TypeFighter_SeriousGame/README.md

 The game itself is done entirely in JS using the Phaser Engine and aims to improve the players typing skills by letting them type different "levels" while providing visual and acoustic feedback as well as a score and error rate.
 Around the game we created an account system inlcuding a login page and a profile page, a friends system with a friendslist and messaging functionality and of course a setup menu, containing the level selection, level preview and high scores.

+The Video folder contains a small clip showcasing the game.

 ![Alt text](http://i.imgur.com/cGCW09V.png "Setup Menu")
 ![Alt text](http://imgur.com/A57BEW5.png "Messaging & Friends")
 ![Alt text](http://imgur.com/k9bLZXH.png "Game")